shubham225/common-microservices/README.md

-# Common Microservices
+# E-Commerce Microservices

-This repository contains links and sources to reusable microservices that can be integrated into various projects.
+This repository contains links and sources to microservices that can be integrated into various projects.
 Below are the details and links to each microservice.

 ## Microservices List